Upper-Band MmWave (200-300 GHz) Massive-MIMO Beamforming using Artificial Intelligence for 6G Heterogeneous Networks

 Please email your application comprising all of the documents listed below by Noon on Friday 31st January 2020 to email@example.com and firstname.lastname@example.org

 - A one A4 page personal statement setting out why you are a suitable candidate (i.e.: your skills and experience);

 - Evidence of English language skills to IELTS 6.5 (or equivalent), if appropriate;

 - Name and contact details for two academic referees.

-Interviews will take place in May 2019.
+Interviews will take place early/mid February 2020.